scds/intro-regex/lessons/lesson5.md

 </details>

 ## Lesson Objectives
-- A learning objective.
-- Second learning objective.
-- Another learning objective.
+- Use lookarounds to assert conditions.
+- Verify password requirements with lookarounds.

 ## Lookarounds